BasedHardware/OpenGlass/README.md

 3. Open the [firmware folder](https://github.com/BasedHardware/openglass/tree/main/firmware) and open the `.ino` file in the Arduino IDE.
    - If you don't have the Arduino IDE installed, download and install it from the [official website](https://www.arduino.cc/en/software).
+   - Alternatively, follow the steps in the [firmware readme](firmware/readme.md) to build using `arduino-cli`

 4. Follow the software preparation steps to set up the Arduino IDE for the XIAO ESP32S3 board:
    - Add ESP32 board package to your Arduino IDE: